jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-But learning and adopting this language was a long struggle.
-We spent countless hours with the Real World OCaml book.
+But learning and adopting this new language, was a bit of a struggle.

-We looked upon it with both delight at the insights on programming it gave us, and also with a fair amount of dread and frustration.
-It wasn't an easy book to get through.
+This was our go-to book at the time.
+Real World OCaml.
+It is a delightful book - it teaches as much about programming as it teaches about OCaml itself.
+It can also be a frustrating book, especially for us because we were not familiar with the entire programming paradigm of OCaml.

 But the struggle was worth it.
-It was worth so much that when I look back on the last 10 years of my programming career, I wonder what I was doing for the first 8 years, those years before I learned Reason and Typed functional programming.
+It was worth so much that now when I look back on the last 10 years of my programming, I wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.

 And that is why I'm so excited to be here today, and talk to you all about ReasonML.